vzakharov/jukebox-webui/README.md

 ## Installation

-1. Procure a Colab with at least a Tesla T4 GPU
+1. Procure a Colab with at least a Tesla T4 GPU and a high amount of RAM*

 2. Create a new notebook